yalhyane/php-ai-code-intellij-plugin/README.md

 This plugin generates code and documentation using ChatGPT API based on the code description given by the user.

 ## Features
-✅ The plugin generates code based on the user-provided code description.
+✅ Generate code based on the user-provided code description.
-✅ Generates a doc comment for the current function.
+✅ Generate a doc comment for the current function.
-✅ Generates a summarized comment for the selected block of code.
+✅ Generate a summarized comment for the selected block of code.

 ## Getting Started